percona/percona-docker/percona-server/README.md

 ## Using a Custom MySQL Config File

-The MySQL startup configuration in these Docker images is specified in the file `/etc/my.cnf`.
-If you want to customize this configuration for your own purposes, you can create your alternative configuration file in a directory on the host machine and then mount this file in the appropriate location inside the MySQL container, effectively replacing the standard configuration file.
+The MySQL startup configuration in these Docker images is specified in the file `/var/lib/mysql/my.cnf`.
+If you want to customize this configuration for your own purposes, you can make changes to this file.

 # Supported Docker Versions